-The highest advanced professional degree offered by Gateway Seminary is the Doctor of Ministry, which requires completion of 29 hours of seminar work beyond the Master of Divinity (or its equivalent from an accredited institution).
+The highest advanced professional degree offered by Gateway Seminary is the Doctor of Ministry, which requires completion of 29 hours of seminar work beyond the M.Div. (or its equivalent from an accredited institution).
 The purpose of the Doctor of Ministry degree is to stimulate the candidate's growth toward personal and professional maturity and competence in the practice of Christian ministry.
 The program consists of seminars, supervised ministry, and a ministry project.
 Directed toward the basic responsibilities of ministry, the seminars are designed to enable the candidate to integrate theological discipline into the highest levels of ministry practice.
 General and specialized cohorts begin about three times each year, in various locations.
+See the Doctor of Ministry page for additional information.